 Do you understand the business needs of your development team?
 Do you have the cloud vendor resources to support those needs?

-Did you map flavors and images for the account regions in those zones?
+Did you map flavors and images and for the account regions in those zones?
 The mappings provide common names for machine sizes and operating systems across zones.
 The common names are then used in the blueprints.
+See flavors and images.

 If you have addressed all the considerations, select New Project.
 Create a project that includes the cloud zones and the blueprint developers who you want to deploy blueprints to those zones.and click